rx-precious/8weeksSQLChallenge/Case Study 2 - Pizza Runner/README.md

 |              10 |

 #### Answer
-- 10 unique orders were placed by customers
+- 10 unique orders were placed by customers.

 ### 3. How many successful orders were delivered by each runner?
 ```SQL